DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 To resolve the new problem, the premium:

-+ should be refunded back to the initior if the participant does not participate in at all, or if **the participant's funding is redeemed by the initior**; or
++ should be refunded back to the initiator if the participant does not participate in at all, or if **the participant's funding is redeemed by the initiator**; or
-+ should be redeemed for the participant if the initior holds the secret used in hash lock maliciously, which also implies that **the participant's funding is refunded back**.
++ should be redeemed for the participant if the initiator holds the secret used in hash lock maliciously, which also implies that **the participant's funding is refunded back**.

 Such a logic is hard to implement in stateless script system like Bitcoin, because, in the aspect of transaction, **where the premium should go, strictly depends on where the participant's funding goes**, but can be empowered in Ethereum-style stateful systems.